peterpeterparker/daviddalbusco.com/src/blog/making-your-website-ai-ready.md

 ### llms-full.txt

-You can (even should, probably) also generate a companion `llms-full.txt` that expands all those links into a single document with the full content, handy when you want to give an AI everything at once rather than making it follow links.
+When implementing this standard, you can (or should, probably) also generate a companion `llms-full.txt` that expands all those links into a single document with the full content, handy when you want to give an AI everything at once rather than making it follow links.

-Relatively simple so far.
-But we didn't stop there.

 ### Markdown versions of each page